 That means we need a lightweight tent, a large poncho or space blanket, and some kind of lightweight sleeping bag.
 Also pack a change of clothing - flannel shirt, sweatshirt, hat, and gloves if you live in a 4-season area.

 Answer these questions before buying supplies for warmth and shelter:

 Because we're trying to make our packs as lightweight as possible, it may be necessary to buy some new items even if you already own tents and sleeping bags.

 A lightweight tent (often called a tube tent) from an emergency supply store is inexpensive - runs about $6-$8.
 They are extremely lightweight and not sturdy enough to use more than a couple of times unless you're very careful with them.
 But they will work just fine in an emergency.
 They're about 8 feet long and are reported to sleep two.
 I would say they will sleep two small people or one big and one small (mother and child, dad and child).

 The same applies to sleeping bags - heavy ones are not for a bug-out-bag.
 Some sleeping bags meant for backpackers are pretty lightweight and would work if you feel they don't add too much weight to your pack.
 Otherwise, buy an inexpensive survival sleeping bag (about $7-$14), then pack a lightweight fleece blanket for more warmth.

 It's also good to have several space blankets.
 They really do keep you warm even though they seem really thin.
 There are also some that are lined with a polyester film to help retain body warmth.
 These cost about $3-$5.

-There are many places to find these inexpensive items, such as Walmart, any preparedness store, like Emergency Essentials, and sporting/camping stores.
-If there is an Army-Navy surplus store in your area, they have lots of great supplies, usually at reasonable prices.
+There are many places to find these inexpensive items, such as Walmart, Amazon, any preparedness store, like Emergency Essentials, and sporting/camping stores.
+If there is an Army-Navy Surplus store in your area, they have lots of great supplies, usually at reasonable prices.